DevMountain/react-1-mini/README.md

 ## Step 5

 In this step, we'll hook up our `input` elements to `state`.
-In order to do this, we'll need to create a custom method to update the value of `picture` and `name` on state.
+In order to do this, we'll need to create a method to update the value of `picture` and a method to update the value of `name` on state.
 In React, you should never update state explicitly.
 You should always use the built-in method `this.setState()`.

 ### Instructions

 * Open `src/App.js`.
-* Underneath the `constructor` method, create a new method called `updateState`:
+* Underneath the `constructor` method, create a new method called `updatePicture`:
-  * This method should have two parameters: `key` and `value`.
+  * This method should have one parameter: `value`.
-  * This methoud should call `this.setState` to update the given `key` with the given `value`.
+  * This methoud should call `this.setState` to update `picture` with the given `value`.
-    * Hint: Objects - Bracket Notation.
+* Underneath the `updatePicture` method, create a new method called `updateName`:
+  * This method should have one parameter: `value`.
+  * This method should call `this.setState` to update `name` with the given `value`.
+* On the first input element:
+  * Add an `onChange` property that captures the event's value and calls `updatePicture` with that value.
-* On the first and second `input` elements, add an `onChange` property that captures the event and calls `this.updateState` with the correct key and the event's target value.
-Also add a `value` property that equals the correct key on `state`.
+* On the second input element:
+  * Add an `onChange` property that captures the event's value and calls `updateName` with that value.

 ### Solution